 Under Your Uniform

-Band Show T-Shirt and athletic shorts or pants.
+- Band Show T-shirt and athletic shorts or pants MUST be worn.
 No bulky jeans or cargo shorts.
 LONG BLACK SOCKS!

 Spots and Stains